9. Women in the Civil War

 Some women sought adventure and wanted to do their part by serving their country.
 Sarah Emma Edmonds enlisted as “Franklin Flint Thompson” and served in the 2nd Michigan infantry regiment.
 When she first joined the army as Franklin Thompson, she was a male field nurse.
 In March of 1862, she was assigned to the role of mail carrier.
 This position allowed her to be involved in several battles without having to be on the battlefield.
 In August of 1862, during the Battle of Second Manassas, she was forced to ride a mule to deliver messages once her horse was killed.
 The mule threw her off, causing her to break her leg and suffer internal injuries which plagued her for the rest of her life.
 However, by Spring of 1863 Edmonds contracted malaria.
 After being denied furlough “Franklin Thompson” deserted and she resumed life as Emma.
 She spent the rest of the war volunteering with the United States Christian Commission as a nurse.
 She wanted to be fully involved in the war effort to serve the Union and was grateful for the chance to fight and not be compelled “to stay home and weep.”
 After the war she recorded her story as an epic adventure in an autobiographical novel that in some cases seems far-fetched.
 She wrote, “I was highly commended by the commanding general for my coolness throughout the whole affair, and was told kindly and candidly that I would not be permitted to go out again… I would consequently be hung up to the nearest tree.
 Not having any particular fancy for such an exalted position… I turned my attention to more quiet and less dangerous duties.”

-A small number of biologically female people who enlisted in the war continued to live as men after the surrender at Appomattox.
+A small number of people with female genitalia who enlisted in the war continued to live as men after the surrender at Appomattox.
 Jennie Hodgers enlisted in the 95th Illinois infantry regiment as Albert Cashier.
 Their identity was not discovered during the war, and they lived the remainder of their life as a man.
 Cashier received a military pension and spent their final years in a veterans’ home, where the staff found out about their biological gender, and forced them to wear a dress.
 Cashier was buried in their Union uniform, the casket was draped with the American flag, and was given a full military funeral.
-The tombstone has both his given name and the name that he chose for himself, Albert Cashier.
+The tombstone has both their given name and the name that they chose for themself, Albert Cashier.

-A small number of biologically female people who enlisted in the war continued to live as men after the surrender at Appomattox.
+A small number of people with female genitalia who enlisted in the war continued to live as men after the surrender at Appomattox.
 Jennie Hodgers enlisted in the 95th Illinois infantry regiment as Albert Cashier.
 Their identity was not discovered during the war, and they lived the remainder of their life as a man.
 Cashier received a military pension and spent their final years in a veterans’ home, where the staff found out about their biological gender, and forced them to wear a dress.
 Cashier was buried in their Union uniform, the casket was draped with the American flag, and was given a full military funeral.
-The tombstone has both his given name and the name that he chose for himself, Albert Cashier.
+The tombstone has both their given name and the name that they chose for themself, Albert Cashier.

 Harriet Tubman served as a nurse, cook and laundress at Union occupied Fort Monroe in Virginia that houses refugee slaves.
 In June of 1863, Harriet Tubman became the first and only woman to lead a military expedition during the Civil War.
 She led 150 soldiers on three federal gunboats up the Combahee River in South Carolina to help free slaves from several prominent plantations.
 Altogether approximately 700 enslaved people were free on this expedition.
 Throughout the Civil War Tubman served the Union cause as a cook, a nurse, and a spy.